 Behavior Analysts (BCBA/ BCaBA)

-As part of a well experienced and qualified clinical team, current consultants are not only held to the highest standards, but carry out a variety of duties.
+As part of a well experienced and qualified clinical team, current Behavior Analysts are not only held to the highest standards, but carry out a variety of duties.
 Behavior Analyst may:

-- Design and oversee applied behavior analysis (ABA) treatment programs for clients with autism spectrum disorder and other special needs
+- Design and oversee applied behavior analysis (ABA) treatment programs for patients with autism spectrum disorder and other special needs

 - Train staff, parents, and other professionals to implement ABA treatment plans

-- Conduct face-to-face supervision for clients in assigned region
+- Conduct face-to-face supervision for patients in assigned region

-- Conduct client’s team meetings to update the client’s treatment plan and to support behavior instructors and parents on the team
+- Conduct patient’s team meetings to update the client’s treatment plan and to support behavior instructors and parents on the team

-- Assess the client’s treatment needs and write detailed goals and objectives for each client’s treatment plan so that progress may be tracked and measured
+- Assess the patient’s treatment needs and write detailed goals and objectives for each patient’s treatment plan so that progress may be tracked and measured

 - Write initial assessments and progress reports

-- Attend IEP, IFSP, and transition meetings to present the client’s present level of performance, progress on current goals, and proposed goals
+- Attend IEP, IFSP, and transition meetings to present the patient’s present level of performance, progress on current goals, and proposed goals

 - Consult with parents and school personnel